Make an Amazing Race pit stop mat and fanny packs

-Two things has always been sorely missing from our collection of Amazing Race party ideas.
+Two things have always been sorely missing from our collection of Amazing Race party ideas.
 Both of these things seem unnecessary at first, but as soon as you have them, you realize just how authentic they make the whole event — a Pit Stop mat and fanny packs.
 As Jo and I geared up to host another The Amazing Race this summer during our vacation Sanibel, we decided we needed to add these two elements to the event.

 First I’ll show you how I made the fanny packs for our racers, which are super easy.
 They’re going to need somewhere to put their clues, money, and gear, right?